ANelson82/de_zoomcamp_2022_earthquake_capstone/README.md

 where id is not null
 ```
 - The `stg_earthquakes` was materialized as view.
+- The cast function was used to rename columns and change data types.
 - This view is the source reference for the `fact_earthquakes` table that is partitioned by "properties_time_datetime" timestamp and materialized as an incremental table.

 ```